 The CHOC Padrinos Cardiovascular Intensive Care Unit

 At the CHOC Padrinos Cardiovascular Intensive Care Unit, we understand children with heart conditions need very specialized care.
-Our exceptional cardiac-trained intensive care specialists, nurse practitioners and critical care registered nurses staff the Heart Institute’s 12-bed cardiovascular intensive care unit (CVICU) around the clock.
-Each patient has a spacious single room with sleeping accommodations so a parent may spend the night in their child’s room.
+Our 12-bed, all-private-room CVICU offers the latest technology and is staffed around the clock by cardiac-trained intensive care specialists, nurse practitioners and critical care registered nurses.

 The staff in our CVICU is dedicated to providing our patients the very specialized care they need around the clock.
 In addition to round-the-clock bedside nursing care, the unit has dedicated, highly trained cardiac nurse practitioners, respiratory care and cardiac-trained intensive care physicians.
 When a new patient comes to the CVICU straight from surgery, operating room staff work one-to-one with their CVICU counterparts to make sure all of the patient’s immediate and long-term needs are met and that crucial information is passed along to each staff member who will be providing the patient’s care.